-OUR MISSION - To empower women with important information that may inspire them to make healthy lifestyle choices in hopes of preventing disease, and to alert them to the possibility of disease development.
+OUR MISSION - To empower women with important information that inspires them to make healthy lifestyle choices in an effort to prevent disease, and to alert them to the possibility of existing disease development.

-- Utilized by thousands of women and healthcare providers, FOR DECADES
+- Utilized by thousands of women and healthcare providers

-- Can help provide an early alert to physiological changes many years before structural changes occur
+- Can help provide an early alert to physiological changes and inflammation many years before structural changes occur

 - Effective for breasts with implants or reductions

 - Effective for all breast sizes and densities